aerni/statamic-livewire-forms/README.md

 #### Submitting Form

-Use this hook to add or change some data before the form submission is created.
+Use this hook to change data before the form submission is created.

 ```php
 protected function submittingForm(): void